Ph-IRES/workshop_data-analysis/statistics/biodiversity/rarefactionS.md

 # RAREFACTION SPECIES RICHNESS

-We will be following the [vegan manual](https://cloud.r-project.org/web/packages/vegan/vegan.pdf) and using `rarefy`
+We will be following the [vegan manual](https://cloud.r-project.org/web/packages/vegan/vegan.pdf)

 ---